 All committee members shall serve for three-year terms, staggered so that one-third of the committee is replaced each year.
 After completing a three-year term, a faculty member may be reappointed to additional three-year terms.

-If a committee member resigns prior to completion of his or her term, a replacement to complete that unexpired term may be selected by the Faculty Officers and the Dean.
+If a committee member resigns prior to completion of their term, a replacement to complete that unexpired term may be selected by the Faculty Officers and the Dean.

 The FPC shall receive adequate administrative and secretarial support from the Dean's Office to carry out its responsibilities.